hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-istio-and-spire.md

 >
 ```

-You can generate traffic on product page by just reaching out to shown http URL.
+You can generate traffic on the product page by just reaching out to the shown http URL.

 **Note:** Before reaching out to this page and kiali in further step, ensure that you have followed step 5.5 properly.

 **5.9** **Kiali Dashboard**

-Generate traffic on product page and observe the graphs on Kiali dashboard.
+Generate traffic on the product page and observe the graphs on the Kiali dashboard.
-Reach out to kiali dashboard in your browser by just copying external IP from above and http into that IP and port.
+Reach out to the kiali dashboard in your browser by just copying the external IP from above and http into that IP and port.

 ```shellsession
 http://<kiali_external_ip>:<port>